jessieAnhNguyen/Recipe-webpage/README.md

 A simple single-page website on a Vietnamese food recipe

 The website is created by me as I started to learn Web development.
+The tech stack I use:

+- Back-end: Flask, Jinja2, SQLite
-It uses Flask, HTML/CSS, Bootstrap, JavaScript, jQuery, etc.
+- Front-end: HTML/CSS, Bootstrap, JavaScript, jQuery

-You can run the website at http://127.0.0.1:5000/?ingredient=passion
+You can run the web app at http://anguy39.digitalscholar.rochester.edu/assignment09/